Issue No. 197. - November 3 , 2000.

 constitutional referendum.

-In November 1996 Lukashenko initiated a referendum on changes
+In November 1996 Lukashenko initiated a referendum

 to the Constitution.
 It passed, albeit with many serious